-- 1 medium-large cauliflower head
+- 1 cauliflower head

-- 2 tbsp. of butter
+- 2 tablespoons butter

 - 7 cloves of garlic, minced

-- 1/2 tsp. of onion powder
+- 1/2 teaspoon onion powder

-First things first, chop your cauliflower into bite-size florets.
+- Cut your cauliflower into bite-size florets.

-- You may want to gradually add another 1/2 - 1 cup of the stock from the pot to get more creaminess, but definitely add it gradually — you don't want it to get runny!
+- You may want to gradually add another 1/2 - 1 cup of the stock from the pot to get more creaminess, but make sure to add it gradually — you don't want it to get runny.